 Prunus is Latin for “plum.”
 Persica comes from “Persia,” and refers to the (mistaken) belief that peaches came from Iran — hence, “Persian plum.”
 In Rome, the peach was called malum persicum or “Persian apple.”
 Over time, this became the French pêche and, eventually, the English “peach.”

 The Meaning, Symbolism, and Cultural Significance of Peach Blossom

 The peach tree is imbued with rich symbolism and significance across cultures.

 Peach Blossom Meaning in China:

-In its native China, peach trees are closely associated with vitality, possibility due to their early-spring bloom time.
-The wood from a peach tree was thought to offer protection against evil spirits; branches were placed above doors to drive off demons, peach wood wands were used in exoticisms, and children wore peach pits for protection.
+In its native China, peach trees are closely associated with vitality, possibly due to their early spring bloom time.
+The wood from a peach tree was thought to offer protection against evil spirits; branches were placed above doors to drive off demons; peach wood wands were used in exoticisms, and children wore peach pits for protection.

 Peaches feature prominently in many Chinese poems and legends.
 Poet Tao Yuanming uses a peach orchard as a metaphor for utopia.
 In the Fu Lu Shou religion, the fruits represent longevity and good health.
 Buddha is also often shown holding a peach.

 Peach Blossom Meaning in Korea:

 In Korea, peaches stand for happiness, honor, wealth, and longevity.
 In Japan, peach branches were used as divining rods.
 Plus, in Vietnam, peach flowers are associated with victory, spring, peace, and happiness.
 Peach blossoms are used to decorate for the New Year or Tet.